UTSCCSCC01/finalprojects22-cyclist/doc/sprint0/process.md

 | Wednesday | 19:00 to 21:00 | Discord  |
 | Friday    | 14:00 to 16:00 | IC406    |

-Meeting agenda is available one day in advance.
+The meeting agenda is available one day in advance.

 ## Next Phase

 - Hold more in-person meetings.
-  - Zoom meeting with camera on may yield a more efficient outcome than Discord voice chat.
+  - Zoom meeting with the camera on may yield a more efficient outcome than Discord voice chat.
-- Make sure everyone have some tasks to work on.
+- Make sure everyone has some tasks to work on.
-- Work as team together.
+- Work as a team together.
   - Hold good ideas until the product owner is on this topic.